 With exclusive access to new treatments, the Experimental Therapeutics Program at Children’s National offers renewed hope for a good outcome to all families.

-Explore our open Phase 1 and 2 cancer clinical trials at Children's National.
+Explore our open Phase I and II clinical trials at Children's National Hospital.

 Radiation therapy (also called radiation oncology) uses special kinds of energy waves or particles to fight cancer.
 Learn more about this treatment.